applivery/applivery-android-sdk/README.md

 where behavior is one of the following:

-- **`Take Screenshot`**
-  Captures a screenshot and then opens the feedback form with the image attached.
+- `Take Screenshot`: Captures a screenshot and then opens the feedback form with the image attached.

-- **`Record Screen`**
-  Records a video of the screen and then opens the feedback form with the recording attached.
+- `Record Screen`: Records a video of the screen and then opens the feedback form with the recording attached.

 ### User Management